hashmapinc/tempus-extensions/tempus-rateofchange/README.md

 Open configuration for GenerateFlowFile configuration.
 Set Custom Text to {"deviceType":"WaterTank", "tankId":"123"}

 Open a command prompt and change directory to TempusDevEnvionment.
-Invoke docker ps command and locate spark container.
+Invoke docker ps command and locate nifi container.
 Then invoke docker exec command to go to spark area of the docker image.

 Change directory to /usr/local/configs